adler-j/learned_gradient_tomography/README.md

 Solving ill-posed inverse problems using iterative deep neural networks
 =======================================================================

 This repository will contain the code for the article "Solving ill-posed inverse problems using iterative deep neural networks" published on arXiv (ADD LINK).

-The code is currently being finalized for publication.
-If you are interested in the non-finalized code, please send an email to the authors.

 Contents
 --------